 Global equity markets were mixed during the reporting period, as numerous macroeconomic and geopolitical developments around the globe weighed on performance.
 Market sentiments were broadly constructive in the first half of the period driven by the resilience in U.S. economic growth and expectations of pro-business policies from the new Trump administration.
-However, the imposition of heavy tariffs in early 2025 on some of the country's biggest trade partners, in order to boost domestic production, led to mass fears of a global growth slowdown.
+However, the imposition of heavy tariffs on some of the country's biggest trade partners in early 2025 in order to boost domestic production, led to mass fears of a global growth slowdown.
 Many central banks returned to a cautious stance with respect to monetary policy in 2025 citing economic uncertainty, after majority of the banks had started to cut rates in the latter half of 2024.
 The continued conflict in Ukraine and the Middle East added volatility to numerous commodity markets, most notable in the Energy sector, throughout the reporting period.

-The U.S. economy remained resilient with a gross domestic product ("GDP") growth rate of 2.4% in the last calendar quarter of 2024.
+The U.S. economy remained resilient with a gross domestic product growth rate of 2.4% in the last calendar guarter of 2024.
 Annual inflation rose from 2.6% in October 2024 to 2.8% in February 2025.
 The U.S. Federal Reserve (the "Fed") had eased key lending rates by 0.25% in its November and December 2024 meetings.
 The easing was motivated by increasing unemployment numbers and slowing inflation.
 However, from the start of 2025, the Fed paused the rate cutting cycle in anticipation of rising inflation resulting from the Trump administration's trade policies.
-The U.S. government imposed 20.0% tariffs on imports from China and 25.0% duties on goods from Canada and Mexico, while also extending tariffs on steel and aluminum imports to the European Union ("EU").
-In response, China and Canada retaliated with tariffs on a broad range of U.S. products, and the EU followed suit with levies on American alcohol, boats, and agricultural goods, effective from April 2025.
-Although Fed Chair Jerome Powell characterized the inflationary impact of these trade measures as likely transitory, the Fed revised its outlook, lowering its economic growth forecast and raising its inflation expectations.
-The escalation in tariffs
+The U.S. government implemented 20.0% tariffs on imports from China and 25.0% duties on imports from Canada and Mexico.
+Additionally, tariffs on steel and aluminum imports impacted the European Union ("EU") as well.
+In retaliation, China and Canada announced tariffs on wide range of U.S. goods, while the EU announced similar tariffs on U.S. alcohol, boats, agricultural products, etc., effective from April 2025.
+Fed Chair Jerome Powell suggested that the inflationary effects of a tariff war would be transitory.
+However, the Fed lowered its economic growth forecast and increased its inflation prediction for the U.S. economy based on the extensive import tariffs being imposed by the U.S. and other countries.